adoyle-h/one.nvim/doc/keymaps.md

 - `<leader>9` = Select the 9th tab
 - `<leader>0` = Select the last tab

-If bufferline plugin enabled, some keymaps will be overrided.
+If bufferline plugin enabled, some keymaps will be overridden.
 See [Buffer Line](#buffer-line).

 ## Window